Stripper: Other locations

 Strippers can be contracted for performances outside the strip club environment.
 Some strippers will only strip for private engagements and do not have a regular affiliation with a strip club.

 Adult industry trade shows often have strippers working, though many of them are affiliated with individual companies and not necessarily freelancers.
 There are also exhibitions, festivals, and competitions where independent strippers perform.
 Nudes-A-Poppin' was a popular erotic dance contest that took place annually in Indiana, US, from 1975 until 2019.

 Bachelor and bachelorette parties

 A bachelor party may involve going to a strip club or hiring a stripper to perform in a private setting like a home or hotel.
 In some traditions, there are hazing-like tests and pranks at the future groom's expense, and these can involve a stripper.
 A male stripper is sometimes hired to perform at bachelorette parties.

 Private parties

-Private parties are popular events for which to hire strippers.
-There are many entertainment businesses that have strippers contracted for private performances.
-Some of these companies have a national presence, with strippers contracted in multiple states and some who work regionally over a multi-state area.
-Strippers will also do side work and handle their own agreements and payment arrangements.
-Written agreements are atypical in this type of transaction unless a formal, registered business is involved.
-They could also travel over significant (i.e. flight required) distances for private events and appointments, most of the time passing the cost of travel and accommodations onto the customer.
-Patrons at the clubs in which the strippers work are a primary source of customers for their work outside the club.
-Much like activities inside the club, different dancers have different comfort levels for services they will provide during a private party.
+Some entertainment businesses provide strippers for performances at private parties.